geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

-All this is to say that the examples in the text are excellent examples of good development practices that led to great products, but none of this has anything to do with the skateboard-to-car mental model and all to do with vertical integrations.
+All this is to say that the examples in the text are excellent examples of good development practices that led to great products, but none of this has anything to do with the skateboard-to-car mental model and all to do with vertical integration.

 ## A Skateboard Isn't a Simpler Car...